MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 # DataKnots Tutorial

-DataKnots is an embedded query language designed so that accidental programmers could more easily solve complex data analysis tasks.
+DataKnots is an embedded query language designed so that accidental programmers can more easily solve complex data analysis tasks.
 This tutorial shows how typical query operations can be performed upon a simplified in-memory dataset.

 ## Getting Started